Beppu Onsen 別府温泉

-There are close to 3,000 hot spring vents in Beppu City, representing more than 10% of all vents in Japan.
-Beppu City boasts the largest volume of hot spring water in Japan and the second-largest in the world, behind Yellowstone National Park in the United States.
-More than 130,000 tons of hot spring water gushes from Beppu Onsen every day.
+There are close to 3,000 hot spring sources in Beppu City, representing more than 10% of all vents in Japan.
+Beppu City boasts the largest volume of hot spring water in Japan.

 Be sure to visit Ekimae-koto Onsen, the closest hot spring resort to Beppu Station.
 A bath shrouded in nostalgia, this onsen and ryokan looks like a classic European villa from the outside.

 When in the area you have to visit Hamawaki Onsen, the origin point of the Beppu Onsen district.
 Surrounded by rustic buildings and friendly locals, this laid back pocket of Beppu feels like time has stopped.

 The famous mud bath and the milky baths are on offer for those adventurous types wanting to get a little more out of their onsen experience.
 The spacious open-air bath is mixed in terms of gender, but the white, smooth mud is said to do therapeutic wonders for your skin.